 3. St Catherine Cathedral

 The Cathedral is the oldest church in the island.
 It underwent few reconstruction already but still, it retains its ancestral feel.
-Masses are held on Sundays making its neighboring Quezon Park a good place to watch the passers-by.
+There will be masses on Sundays making its neighboring Quezon Park a good place to watch the passers-by.

 4. The Bell Tower